Research and Data

 Papers and forums on New York State policy, governmental management and reform, and economic trends.
 Recent updates include discussions of constitutional issues around gubernatorial succession, and the prospects for a coordinated state transportation policy.

-The spectrum of local governments in New York State is significant in size, cost and complexity, ranging from the nation’s largest urban area to some of the most rural community governments in the country.
-State policy and the state-local partnership shapes the ability of local governments to serve local communities and citizens.
+The spectrum of local governments in New York State is significant in size, cost and complexity.
+State policy and the state-local partnership shapes the ability of local governments to serve their communities.
 Local governance, management, and intergovernmental practices are also important for effectiveness.
-We have three priorities in this important area of research: conduct and foster applied local government research, assist in building research-practitioner exchange, and enhance local capacity by review and dissemination of innovation.
-LGS provides leadership for the New York Municipal Clerks Institute –NYMCI, a certification based training program.
+We have three priorities in this important area of research: conduct and foster applied local government research; assist in building research-practitioner exchange; and enhance local capacity by review and dissemination of innovation.

 Our Health Policy Studies features topics including access to health insurance coverage; variations among states in long-term care spending; Medicaid finance; and intergovernmental relations in health policy.